 The Unitary Patent and Unified Patent Court in Europe

 The introduction of the Unitary Patent (UP) and Unified Patent Court (UPC) will be one of the most significant changes to patent law in Europe since the signing of the European Patent Convention and subsequent creation of the European Patent system.
-In this briefing report, we look at the details of the new system, the outstanding issues and considerations for patent applicants and litigants, as of November 2015.
+In this briefing report, we look at the details of the new system, the outstanding issues and considerations for patent applicants and litigants, updated to March 2017.

 POSTED 30 November 2015